AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

-The policy network output is an action map that for each coordinate contains a probability distribution of actions, regardless of the presence or absence of an agent.
+The policy network output is an action map where each coordinate is associated with a probability distribution of actions, regardless of the presence or absence of an agent.

 The **mask**'s role will be to filter the grid to compute the joint entropy and log probabilities, taking into account only where the agents are.